 The regulation came into force across all member states on 25 May 2018.

 The key principle of data privacy still holds true to the previous Directive, but many changes have been made to take into account the digital age.
 New provisions address the requirement for affirmative consent; increased sanctions for data protection breaches and the notification requirements when a breach occurs; and the right to access.
 Furthermore, the definition of ‘personal data’ has been widened so that more information is brought within the regulated perimeter of the GDPR regime.

 GDPR impacts all organisations that process EU customer, client or employee’s personal data.
 As a result the regulation has an extra territorial reach as it applies to non-EU based data controllers and data processors whenever an EU resident’s personal data is processed in connection with services offered to the person; or the behaviour of the individuals within the EU is monitored.
 It also affects systems and international data transfers including intra-group personal data transfers.

 GDPR sets out enhanced rights for data subjects and additional obligations for data controllers and processors.
 It gives significant powers to regulators to investigate and enforce compliance, with non-compliance resulting in a fine or the greater of 20 million euros or 4% of an organisation’s total worldwide annual turnover.
-The reforms will also strengthen individuals’ existing rights to data protection and will give individuals more control over their personal data.
+The reforms also strengthen individuals’ existing rights to data protection and give individuals more control over their personal data.